 For people of all ages who have irreversible kidney failure, kidney transplantation is a lifesaving alternative to dialysis.
 In the United States, more than 17,000 kidneys are transplanted each year.
-Over 95% of kidneys from living donors are functioning 1 year after transplantation.
-Three percent to 5% of these kidneys stop functioning each year after the first.
-About 82 to 91% of kidneys from deceased donors are functioning 1 year after transplantation.
-Five percent to 8% of these kidneys stop functioning each year after the first.
+About 94% of kidneys from living donors are functioning 1 year after transplantation.
+Some (3 to 5%) of these kidneys stop functioning each year after the first.
+About 88% of kidneys from deceased donors are functioning 1 year after transplantation, and about 5 to 8% of these kidneys stop functioning each year after the first.
 Transplanted kidneys sometimes function for more than 30 years.
+About 94 to 98% of kidney recipients are alive 1 year after transplantation.
 People with successful kidney transplants can usually lead normal, active lives.

-About two thirds of transplanted kidneys come from deceased donors.
-The kidneys are removed, cooled, and transported quickly to a medical center for transplantation to a person who has a compatible blood and tissue type and who does not make antibodies to the tissues of the donor.
+The kidneys are removed from the donor, cooled, and transported quickly to a medical center for transplantation to a person who has a compatible blood and tissue type and who does not make antibodies to the tissues of the donor.

 Kidney transplantation is a major operation.
+Dialysis may be required before the operation if the person has electrolyte abnormalities or if waste products have accumulated in the blood (because the kidneys are too damaged to remove them).
 The donated kidney is placed in the pelvis through an incision and is attached to the recipient's blood vessels and bladder.
 Usually, the nonfunctioning kidneys are left in place.
-Occasionally, they are removed because they are causing uncontrollable high blood pressure or are infected.
+Occasionally, they are removed because they are infected.

 Despite the use of immunosuppressants, one or more episodes of rejection may occur after transplantation.
 Acute rejection can be accompanied by fever, decreased urine production with weight gain, pain and swelling of the kidney, and elevated blood pressure.
 Blood tests show deteriorating kidney function.
-Because these symptoms can also occur with infections or drug toxicity, the diagnosis of rejection can be confirmed with a needle biopsy of the kidney.
+Because these symptoms can also result from infections or use of a drug, the diagnosis of rejection sometimes needs to be confirmed with a needle biopsy of the kidney.

-Last full review/revision September 2008 by Martin Hertl, MD, PhD; James F. Markmann, MD, PhD; Paul S. Russell, MD; Heidi Yeh, MD
+Last full review/revision June 2013 by Martin Hertl, MD, PhD; Paul S. Russell, MD